digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 while the implicit conversion will take care of converting it to the right types.

-Generally, there is no need to re-configure the timeouts and we recommend to just use the safe default values.
+Generally, there is no need to reconfigure the timeouts and we recommend using the safe default values.

 .. _console-codegen: